Sh-Boom: History

 The song was written and first recorded on Atlantic Records' subsidiary label Cat Records by the R&B group the Chords on March 15, 1954, and would be their only hit song.
 The group reportedly auditioned the song for famed record producer Bobby Robinson while he was sick in bed, but he rejected them, stating the song "wasn't commercial enough".
-When the Chords recorded their debut single for Cat Records, a cover of Patti Page's "Cross Over the Bridge", the label reluctantly allowed them to record "Sh-Boom" for the B-side with Sam "The Man" Taylor on saxophone.
+When the Chords recorded their debut single for Cat Records, a cover of Patti Page's "Cross Over the Bridge", the label reluctantly allowed them to record "Sh-Boom" for the B-side with Sam "the Man" Taylor on saxophone.
 "Sh-Boom" would eventually overshadow "Cross Over the Bridge", reaching No. 2 on the Billboard R&B charts and peaking at No. 9 on the pop charts.
 It was later released by Cat as an A-side, coupled with another Chords original, "Little Maiden".

-A more traditional version was made by an all-white Canadian group, the Crew-Cuts (with the David Carroll Orchestra), for Mercury Records and was No. 1 on the Billboard charts for nine weeks during August and September 1954.
+A more traditional pop version was made by an all-white Canadian group, the Crew-Cuts (with the David Carroll Orchestra), for Mercury Records and was No. 1 on the Billboard charts for nine weeks during August and September 1954.
 The single first entered the charts on July 30, 1954, and stayed for 20 weeks.
 The Crew-Cuts performed the song on Ed Sullivan's Toast of the Town on December 12, 1954.
-On the Cash Box magazine best-selling record charts, where both versions were combined, the song reached No. 1.

 Other recordings

 Stan Freberg recorded a combined spoof of "Sh-Boom" and Marlon Brando because he felt that they both mumbled, in 1954.
 It reached No. 14 in the US and 15 in the UK.
 The Billy Williams Quartet released a version in 1954 on Coral Records that reached No. 21 on the Billboard Hot 100, with orchestra directed by Jack Pleis.
-A recording by Ken Mackintosh and His Orchestra (vocalists: the Mackpies) was made in London on April 7, 1954.
-It was released by EMI on the His Master's Voice label as catalog number B 10698.
+Bloodstone recorded an a cappella cover of the song for their 1975 movie Train Ride to Hollywood.